About congenital heart disease

 - get rubella while they’re pregnant

-- take medications like thalidomide or retinoic acid (vitamin A) while they’re pregnant.
+- take medications like thalidomide, lithium or retinoic acid (vitamin A) while they’re pregnant.

 If you’re pregnant or planning to get pregnant, your health professionals will talk to you about avoiding medicines like retinoic acid and thalidomide, and staying away from anyone with rubella.
 If you have diabetes, your health professionals will help you manage your condition.